murilofarias10/PDFusion/README.md

 Visit our [Demo Website](https://murilofarias10.github.io/PDFusion/) to see how the interface looks.

 **Note:** The GitHub Pages demo is a static version showing the UI only.
-For full functionality, you need to run the Flask application locally.

 ## Features